TechnoLiterati/Hacktoberfest2020/README.md

 ## Note

 - Avoid overwriting other people's contributions, adding spaces and tabs or making any other type of invalid pull requests.
- (They will be marked invalid and won't be counted in your HacktoberFest goals.) ( PS- If you find any such requests, please report to me.)
+ (They will be marked invalid and won't be counted in your HacktoberFest goals.) ( PS- If you find any such requests, please report to us.)
 - If you have any other doubts, feel free to discuss in the issue.

 Idea for some algorithms  :

 - Searching Algorithms
+- Sorting Algorithms
 - Graph Algos ( Bellman Ford ,Topological sort, BFS,DFS,Dijkstra, Min spanning tree algos)
 - Tree Algos
 - Stacks ( inorder and post order expressions)